mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.9.3.7: Added option to pause most messages in braking and cornering zones (sections of the track starting from heavy braking and ending with near-full throttle application) - this doesn't apply to spotter messages or other very high priority messages.
+It can be enabled and disabled with a button mapping ('Toggle delay messages on hard parts') or a voice command ('don't talk in the [corners/braking zones]' / 'no messages in the [corners/braking zones]', 'talk to me anywhere' / 'messages at any point').
+The initial state is set with the 'Delay messages on hard parts' option.
+Note that this feature is disabled for ovals and later sections of very short tracks; added some basic message prioritisation - there's still more work to do here; prevent any further fragments of a message from playing if this message was interrupted; simplified pitstop benchmark process - you can now get a benchmark pitstop time without having to set a hot lap first (although you'll still need to set one after your stop to allow the app to work out the time loss); a few bug fixes

 Version 4.9.3.6: Reduce size of 'personalisations' update pack (install this update before updating your personalisations); Much more accurate tyre life prediction using a non-linear curve fit of tyre wear data recorded for the current tyre set (assumes a tyre is worn out when it has 5% life left); added more info to the fuel status message - now includes fuel-to-end; allow spotter sounds to cancel other queued messages (disabled by default, enable with 'Spotter and responses block other messages' property - note this can sound strange when only the start or end sounds of a message play); a few minor tweaks; iRacing - fix white-flag message spam

 Version 4.9.3.5: Fixed sound pack version check